-- If a private school determines its educational needs are met by using a certain portion of its equitable share, it may elect to participate to the partial extent of the dollar amount it desires to use. - The remainder is reverted to LEA use, with a proportional distribution into the programs of any other participating private schools. - The required form is available for download in the MDE Documents Library.
+- If a private school determines its educational needs are met by using a certain portion of its equitable share, it may elect to participate to the partial extent of the dollar amount it desires to use. - The remainder is re-distributed; however, new guidance indicates that under certain circumstances the remainder may go entirely to other participating private schools, if present so contact the Ombudsman. - The required form is available for download in the MDE Document Library.
 Contact the Ombudsman, who must approve this transaction.